 Starting at $27,990 for the manual option, the i30 SR jumps by another $3000 if you tick off the sunroof option.
 This puts it up against some stiff competition in terms of compact hot hatches – the smaller Volkswagen Polo GTI and Ford Fiesta ST – and it sits in the middle of the market in terms of high-spec small hatch prices.

-Get the best price on a new Hyundai i30 by clicking here.
+Get PD to find you the best price on a new Hyundai i30 by clicking here.

 2014 Hyundai i30 SR – THE SPECS